Enprogames/Course-Capsule-API/README.md

 - Downgrade migrations: `alembic downgrade -1`
 - Go to specific migration: `alembic upgrade <hash>` or `alembic downgrade <hash>` where `<hash>` is the hash of the migration.
 - Show migration history: `alembic history`

+## Unit and Integration Test Suite

+Run the test suite by running: `pytest`
+    - Make sure the server is not running when you run the tests.
+    - If you get an error, try reinstalling any missing requirements: `pip install -r requirements.txt`